The WW2 Roll of Honour:

 Commemorated Chatham Naval Memorial 73, 1.

 Thomas was educated at Cobden Street and Church Gate Schools in Loughborough.
-When he left school he was employed by Messrs.
-Hall and Earl, hosiery manufacturers in Baxter Gate.
+When he left school he was employed by Hall and Earl, hosiery manufacturers in Baxter Gate.
 By 1939 he was a bus and coachwork labourer.

 Thomas joined the Royal Navy in 1939.
 In early 1943 he was an Officers’ Steward on HMS Welshman, a cruiser-minelayer (Dido class) which in 1942 had completed eight supply-runs between Malta and Alexandria, Egypt.